i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/getting-started.md

         pre.errorDebugContent.center= error
 ```

-Then dont forget to recompile the templates with: `yarn flamingo-carotene build`
+Then dont forget to recompile the templates with: `npx flamingo-carotene build`

 ## Next Steps